yearico

 "The Effects of Changes in Foreign Exchange Rates".

-16.2 All transactions in foreign currency are recognised at the exchange rate as notified by the Foreign Exchange Dealers
+16.2 All transactions in foreign currency are recognized at the exchange rate as notified by the Foreign Exchange

 16.3 Foreign currency monetary items are reported using the exchange rate prevailing at the Balance Sheet date.